 The default insurance policy period is 90 days or 365 days but can be extended.
 The price of an insurance policy will depend on the size of the insured cryptocurrency portfolio and the reliability of the exchange or wallet hosting the account you want to insure.
 The reliability is accessed by a proprietary scoring model.
 You can also calculate the cost of your protection by using their calculator on the website.
 Their Insurance Fund, which is obtained from the sale of crypto insurance policies, and is constantly growing.

-However, the maximum amount of funds that can be insured per one exchange is only 15 BTC per exchange and you can insure assets on several exchanges with a total of up to 15 BTC, but they will be increased in the future.
+However, the maximum amount of funds that can be insured per one exchange is only 15 BTC per exchange and you can ensure assets on several exchanges with a total of up to 15 BTC, but they will be increased in the future.
 Further, the limit per each insured event is $7'000'000.

 The insurance payments are guaranteed by top global re-insurers and insurance certificates issued by Selecta Insurance and Reinsurance Company (Caribbean) Limited, a licensed insurer.
 Selecta is an insurance company that is legally able to receive insurance premiums, maintain reserves and disburse insurance payouts in the form of cryptocurrencies.
-It has partnership with AIG, one of the ten largest insurance companies in the world.
+It has a partnership with AIG, one of the ten largest insurance companies in the world.

-According to their own website, more than 50 plus cryptocurrency exchanges failed while 19 have been hacked since 2011, with over 1.2 million of Bitcoins lost from these activity.
+According to their own website, more than 50 plus cryptocurrency exchanges failed while 19 have been hacked since 2011, with over 1.2 million of Bitcoins lost from these activities.
 The frequency of attacks has increased by 36 percent every quarter.

-According to Cragnews and CoinSpeaker, Timofey Volkov said that the company is sure that insurance for cryptocurrencies were the "next necessary step on the path" for mass adoption of the tech all over the world.
+According to Cragnews and CoinSpeaker, Timofey Volkov said that the company is sure that insurance for cryptocurrencies was the "next necessary step on the path" for mass adoption of the tech all over the world.